 The shuttle travels back and forth along the Zion Canyon Scenic Drive, a road that runs along the canyon floor and offers absolutely stunning views of the imposing cliffs from below.

-The shuttle makes many stops along the drive where you’ll be able to access different hiking or walking trails, and a new shuttle comes along every five minutes, which means you’ll never have to wait very long to hop on a shuttle and get to a new part of the park.
+A new shuttle comes along every five minutes, which means you’ll never have to wait very long to hop on a shuttle and get to a new part of the park.

 Riverside Walk